Easy ways to practice plastic-free gardening

 Nex recommended raising bedding plants from seed, and consider biodegradable pots and wooden seed trays are a useful plastic-free alternative.

 “That’s the area where I have gotten rid of plastic completely,” Nex said.
 “My seeds do better without plastic.”

-Besides old-fashioned terra cotta pots and the hanging baskets made from burlap and stagnant moss, there are a number of different biodegradable pots on the market.
+Besides old-fashioned terra cotta pots and the hanging baskets made from burlap and sphagnum moss, there are a number of different biodegradable pots on the market.

 “There’s a lot of great non-plastic containers out there,” said Kate Garland, horticultural professional at the University of Maine Cooperative Extension.
 Among them is CowPots, made from cow manure crafted into a paper-like substance, as well as others made from wood fiber and new biodegradable pots being developed from poultry feathers, Garland said.

 “When you go to plant the seedlings in those pots, it’s best if you can peel the pot away from the seedlings,” Garland said.
 “It could impede root growth.”

 You can also make your own biodegradable pots from materials you find around your house, like recycled newspapers.

 “I’ve actually become really crafty through all of this business of reducing plastic,” Nex laughed.
 She makes her own DIY paper pots from old newspaper, which she said hold the roots together while they grow and disintegrate fully when planted directly into the ground without disturbing the roots.

 Nex also starts her seeds in a wooden tray.
 “My seedlings are so much happier,” she said.
 “They have this kind of transfer of air and water.
 In plastic, it’s a more static environment.”

 Switch your hose for a watering can